FVNRLS/libft/README.md

 The bonus part is basically dedicated to the basic understanding of working with structures.

-The project was completed with 125% (incl. bonuspart) and will be extended with additional functions as needed.
+The project was graded with 125% and will be extended with additional functions as needed.

 **IMPORTANT:**